 Throughout your life, you will likely see injustice in the world.
 Right now, that injustice might live in your school, your community and maybe even in your relationships.
 The Spark Movement is here to help.
 They have compiled resources, advice and opportunities to help you become a better activist here on their website.

-What, Learn, Discuss!
+Watch, Learn, Discuss!

 Watch this Nike Ad, “What will they say about you?” (also embedded below) and reflect with those around you.